deanishe/alfred-reddit/README.md

 Configuration
 -------------

-There is one option, `QUICKLOOK_POST`, in the workflow's configuration sheet (in Alfred Preferences).
+There are a couple of options in the workflow's [configuration sheet][config-sheet].

+Set `NSFW` to `1` to include subreddits marked "over 18" in search results.

 Set `QUICKLOOK_POST` to `1` for the Quick Look preview to show the article instead of the Reddit comment page.

 Licensing, thanks etc.